-Figure 3.11-8: Top Five Recreational Species Caught in the Atlantic States (2010-2014)
+Figure 3.11-8: Top Five Recreational Species Caught in the Atlantic States (2012-2017)

-The top five recreational species, measured by the number of species caught, in the Gulf states between 2010 and 2014 were spotted seatrout, scaled sardine, pinfish, red drum, and hardhead catfish (National Marine Fisheries Service, 2015b) (Figure 3.11-9).
-The most commonly caught non-bait species for Gulf of Mexico states were spotted seatrout, red drum, sand seatrout, Atlantic croaker, and Spanish mackerel.
-The species most commonly caught on Gulf of Mexico trips that fished primarily in federally managed waters were white grunt, red snapper, red grouper, gag, and yellowtail snapper (National Marine Fisheries Service, 2015d).
-Measured by the number of fish caught, white grunt ranked 12th (21 million fish), red snapper ranked 16th (15 million), red grouper ranked 19th (13 million), gag ranked 24th (7 million), and yellowtail snapper ranked 26th (6.5 million) (National Marine Fisheries Service, 2015b).
+The top five recreational species, measured by the number of fish caught, in the Gulf states between 2012 and 2017 were spotted seatrout, scaled sardine, pinfish, gray snapper, and hardhead catfish (National Marine Fisheries Service, 2018b) (Figure 3.11-9).
+Excluding bait fishes, the species most commonly caught in the Gulf of Mexico were spotted seatrout, gray snapper, hardhead catfish, red drum, and red snapper.
+The species most commonly caught on trips that fished primarily in federally managed waters were red snapper, white grunt, red grouper, black seabass, and gray triggerfish (National Marine Fisheries Service, 2017).
+Data on the total catch from only federal waters are not available; however, measured by the number of fish caught in all waters in the Gulf of Mexico in 2016, red snapper ranked eighth (4.9 million), white grunt ranked 16th (3.7 million fish), black seabass ranked 23rd (2.2 million), gray triggerfish ranked 25th (1.9 million), and red grouper ranked 30th (1.4 million) (National Marine Fisheries Service, 2018b).
+Only one species, red snapper, is among the top 10 species caught by recreational fishers in the Gulf of Mexico.

-Figure 3.11-9: Top Five Recreational Species Caught in the Gulf States (2010-2014)
+Figure 3.11-9: Top Five Recreational Species Caught in the Gulf States (2012-2017)

 Recreational fishing is a popular pastime in coastal areas of both the Atlantic Ocean and Gulf of Mexico.
-In 2014, more than 6.1 million residents of Atlantic coast states participated in marine recreational fishing.
-All participants, including visitors, took nearly 39 million trips and caught approximately 217 million fish.
-About 25 percent of the trips were made off Florida's Atlantic coast, 13 percent off North Carolina, almost 13 percent off New Jersey, just over 10 percent off New York, nearly 9 percent off Massachusetts shores, more than 6 percent off Maryland, and nearly 6 percent in South Carolina.
-Together, Rhode Island, Connecticut, and Virginia, accounted for 12 percent of the trips, and Maine, New Hampshire, Delaware and Georgia accounted for the remaining 6 percent of trips (National Marine Fisheries Service, 2015e).
+In 2015, more than 65.21 million residents of Atlantic coast states participated in marine recreational fishing.
+All participants, including visitors, took nearly 34 million trips and caught approximately 188 million fish.
+About 25 percent of the trips were made off Florida's Atlantic coast, 14 percent off North Carolina, almost 13 percent off New Jersey, almost 10 percent off New York, nearly 8 percent off South Carolina shores, nearly 7 percent off Maryland, and more than 6 percent off Massachusetts.
+Together, Rhode Island, Connecticut, and Virginia, accounted for 13 percent of the trips, and Maine, New Hampshire, Delaware, and Georgia accounted for the remaining 4 percent of trips (National Marine Fisheries Service, 2016a).

-In the Gulf of Mexico in 2014, nearly 2.9 million residents of Gulf Coast states participated in marine recreational fishing.
-All participants, including visitors, took 22 million trips and caught almost 155 million fish.
-About 69 percent of the trips were made off Florida's Gulf coast, nearly 10 percent each off Louisiana and Alabama, nearly 7 percent off Mississippi, and approximately 5 percent off Texas shores (National Marine Fisheries Service, 2015e).
+In the Gulf of Mexico in 2015, nearly 2.7 million residents of Gulf Coast states participated in marine recreational fishing.
+All participants, including visitors, took 21 million trips and caught almost 143 million fish.
+About 65 percent of the trips were made off Florida's Gulf coast, nearly 12 percent off Louisiana, 11 percent off Alabama, more than 7 percent off Mississippi, and approximately 5 percent off Texas shores (National Marine Fisheries Service, 2016a).

-As reported above, approximately 10 percent of the recreational fishing catch is from federal waters (i.e., between 3 and 200 NM from shore) (National Marine Fisheries Service, 2015e).
+As reported above, approximately 10 percent of the recreational fishing catch is from federal waters (i.e., between 3 and 200 NM from shore) (National Marine Fisheries Service, 2016a).
 However, this approximation, based on the total number of fish caught, can vary considerably depending on the species targeted.
-For the top five species caught off the Atlantic and Gulf coasts, the percent caught in federal waters (nationally, not just in the Study Area) ranges from 0.02 percent for summer flounder to 44 percent for black sea bass (Figure 3.11-10, Figure 3.11-11).
-Only 2 of the 10 top species caught in the Study Area exceeded the 10 percent national average for the number of fish caught in federal waters (black sea bass in the Atlantic and pinfish off the Gulf coast).
+For the top five species caught off the Atlantic and Gulf coasts in 2016, the percentage caught in federal waters (nationally, not just in the Study Area) ranged from 0.01 percent for spotted seatrout to 15 percent for pinfish (Figure 3.11-10, Figure 3.11-11).
+Only 1 of the 10 top species caught in the Study Area exceeded the 10 percent national average in 2016 for the number of fish caught in federal waters (pinfish off the Gulf coast).

-Figure 3.11-10: Percent of Catch in Federal Waters for Top Five Atlantic Coast Recreational Species (Measured By Number of Fish Caught) in 2014
+Figure 3.11-10: Percent of Harvest in Federal Waters for Top Five Atlantic Coast Recreational Species (Measured By Number of Fish Caught) in 2016